knlim95/knlim.dev/README.md

-# knlim.com / knlim95.github.io
-Kevin Lim's Personal Website
+# knlim.com - Kevin Lim's Personal Website
 Welcome to my personal website!

-This is where you can find information about myself, job experience and the projects that I created and was a part of.
+This is where you can find information about myself, job experiences and the projects that I created and was a part of.

 ## Using Libraries:
 [Skeleton](http://getskeleton.com/)